-Ing, a goaltender, appeared in just 12 games for the Oilers posting a .869 SV% and 4.27 GAA.
-Thornton played in 209 games for the Oilers, over the next five seasons, and scored 23 goals and 53 points.
+Ing, a goaltender, appeared in just 12 games, posting a .869 SV% and 4.27 GAA.
+Thornton played in 209 games for the Oilers over the next five seasons and scored 23 goals and 53 points.
 Richardson spent 436 games on the Edmonton blue line over the next six seasons.

 Odds & Ends

-The Dallas Stars named Jamie Benn their new team captain, on Sept.
+The Dallas Stars named Jamie Benn their new team captain on Sept.
 19, 2013, replacing Brendan Morrow.
 He became the 22nd captain in franchise history and just the sixth since the team relocated to Texas in 1993.
-He still has the “C” on his sweater as the Stars prepare to take on the Lightning in the 2020 Stanley Cup Final.
+He still has the “C” on his sweater as the Stars get ready to start the 2021-22 season.

 Roman Josi was named the new captain of the Predators on Sept.
 19, 2017, replacing Mike Fisher.
-Josi is the seventh captain in franchise history and he joined Kimmo Timonen as the only two European-born players to have the “C” added to their Predators sweaters.
+He is the seventh captain in franchise history, and he joined Kimmo Timonen as the only two European-born players to have the “C” added to their Predators sweaters.

-Jake DeBrusk scored twice, on Sept.
+Jake DeBrusk scored twice on Sept.
 19, 2018, to lead the Bruins to a 3-1 win over the Flames in a preseason contest played in Beijing, China.
-The Bruins swept the two-game exhibition series in China as the won 4-3, in a shootout, four days earlier in Shenzhen.
+The Bruins swept the two-game exhibition series in China as they won 4-3, in a shootout, four days earlier in Shenzhen.